Six Figures Under

 I do want to note that when my son was very little and tossed off his covers during the night, I kept the temperature at 62 degrees during the nocturnal hours.

-So what does this save me?
+So how much does this bedding save me?

 My house is heated only with an oil furnace.
-Heating oil varies but the past last winter it was $2.599 a gallon.
+Heating oil varies but the past last winter it was $2.59 a gallon.
 We used 171.3 gallons total for the entire winter!

 The other houses on my street are about the same size and my neighbors use double and triple the amount of heating oil.